-The remuneration of senior employees employed by the Council is determined by the Council in line with that determined by the National Joint Council (NJC) for Local Government Services.
-Senior employees are those staff who are members of the Executive Management Team/Strategic Leadership Team.
+The remuneration of senior employees employed by the Council is determined by the Council in line with that determined by the Joint Negotiating Committee for Chief Officer of Local Authorities.
+Senior employees are those staff who are members of the Senior Management Team.